 Many attorneys in LA are aware of the increasing amount of physical, verbal, and financial abuse among California’s older population.
 These are real battles that the elderly, who already have little or no physical strength, are forced to fight on their own.
 Financial abuse and neglect are some of the most prevalent forms of abuse.
 There are laws in Los Angeles that protect its older citizens from any type of abuse.
 Contact a Los Angeles elder abuse lawyer if you suspect someone in your family is being abused.

 Forms of elder abuse

-The older population are an easy target for thefts and exploitation.
+The older population is an easy target for thefts and exploitation.
 One of the common forms of elder abuse is cashing a check without the older person’s consent.
 Some people may steal these checks and falsify them.
 Possessions are also stolen from the elderly and they may also be forced into signing important documents such as contracts, wills, etc.

 Physical abuse is very common in nursing homes and assisted living facilities but it can also come from any individual in contact with the elder patient.
 Emotional abuse, on the other hand, may be more subtle.
 The victim will become isolated due to the insults or threats they are dealing with.
 This will lead to less noticeable signs such as anxiety, seclusion, and confusion.
 Neglect is one of the most common types of elder abuse as oftentimes caretakers don’t fulfill their duties as they should.

 Warning signs of elder abuse